oxfordcontrol/CDCS/README.md

 ## How to cite<a name="References"></a>

-If you find CDCS useful, please cite:
+If you find CDCS useful, please cite at least one of the following papers as appropriate:

 ```
+@article{
+	Self-dual embedding paper coming soon!
+	}

 @article{ZFPGW2016,
 	archivePrefix = {arXiv},
 	eprint = {1609.06068v2},